phoenix-rtos/phoenix-rtos-doc/devices/libsdio/README.md

 - no support for multiple SDIO devices
 - no support for SDIO in SPI mode
 - only 4-bit data transfer mode supported
-- only 50/25 MHz clock speeds available
+- only 50/25 MHz clock speeds available on imx6ull

 ## API summary